hmgle/tmux-notify-jump/README.md

 # tmux-notify-jump

-Send a desktop notification on Linux/X11 or macOS, and jump to a target tmux pane when you click an action button.
+Send a desktop notification on Linux/X11 or macOS.

+- If tmux is available, you can jump to a target tmux pane when you click an action button.
+- If tmux is not available, you can still use it as a notification + “focus my terminal” helper (`--focus-only`).

+In other words: it’s tmux-aware, but not tmux-only.

 ## Demo